minswap/sdk/docs/lbe-v2/lbe-v2.md

 - **LBEV2 Class**: Located in `src/lbe-v2/lbe-v2.ts`.
 - **User and project owner action Example**: Located in `example/example.ts`.
-- **LBEV2Worker Class**: is a class that executes off-chain actions when an event ends.
-Located in `src/lbe-v2-worker/worker.ts`.
+- **LBEV2Worker Class**: A class that executes off-chain actions when an event ends.
+It handles collecting funds to create a liquidity pool and distributing LP Assets to participants in the LBE.
+This class is located in `src/lbe-v2-worker/worker.ts`.
 - **LBEV2Worker Example**: Located in `examples/lbe-v2-worker-example.ts`.

 ## Example Usage